MdSujan99/Traffic-Signal/README.md

 # Traffic-Signal
-A trffice signal simualtion using cpp and openGL
+A traffice signal simualtion using cpp and openGL.